apache/flink-connector-pulsar/docs/content/docs/connectors/datastream/pulsar.md

 - Pulsar service url, configured by `setServiceUrl(String)`
 - Pulsar service http url (aka. admin url), configured by `setAdminUrl(String)`
-- Topics / partitions to write, see [writing targets](#writing-targets) for more details.
+- Topics / partitions to write, see [Producing to topics](#producing-to-topics) for more details.
 - Serializer to generate Pulsar messages, see [serializer](#serializer) for more details.

 It is recommended to set the producer name in Pulsar Source by `setProducerName(String)`.